jacquessham/StockAnalytics/SP500Prediction/Data/Readme.md

 	<li><b>package</b> (varchar(10)): The package used for the best predictive model, in other word, it tells you which algorithm used</li>
 </ul>

-## Tables not used in Model Training Phase
+## Tables Used in Model Training Phase for Experimental Purpose
 The following Tables was built but did not used for model training phase.
 <ul>
 	<li>pred_fbp_price_sp500_base - Table for Predicted price trained with stock price between 1997 and 2018 using Facebook Prophet </li>